DevOpsPlayground/NGINX-Workshop/README.md

 - a tab for your VM's terminal
 - a tab for your VM's code editor

-*nb.
-If you want to, you can do all of this on your own machine, with your own code editor, but any configurations you may have previously made may affect the steps in the workshop.*

 ## 0.4
 In your code editor, navigate to and open NGINX-Workshop/README.md.
 This will provide all the further steps and code snippets to follow along during the workshop.